Comments workflow

 First, when the workflow starts, call the tiptapRead method to get the document content and getThreads method to get existing threads.

 Then, call the API endpoint to start the workflow.
 Use the editThreadsWorkflow method to apply the comment operations.
+The isStreaming parameter ensures operations are applied incrementally as they stream in.

 // app/comments-workflow/page.tsx